 Reformed Sustainable Farming Incentive (SFI) 2026

-The new Reformed SFI is set to open in 2026.
+The new Reformed SFI will open in June 2026.
 The key changes announced so far are:

 - Set budget allocations – making applications a competitive process